ipfs-search/ipfs-search/docs/configuration.md

   direntry_timeout: 1m                                # Request timeout for Ls() calls.
   max_dirsize: 32768                                  # Don't index directories larger than this (contained items will be queue'd nonetheless).
 sniffer:
   lastseen_expiration: 1h                             # Expire items in lastseen/dedup buffer after this time.
+SNIFFER_LASTSEEN_EXPIRATION in env.
   lastseen_prunelen: 32768                            # Expire lastseen buffer when size exceeds this.
+SNIFFER_LASTSEEN_PRUNELEN in env.
   logger_timeout: 1m                                  # Throw timeout error when no log messages arrive
-  buffer_size: 512                                    # Size of the channels buffering between yielder, filter and adder
+  buffer_size: 512                                    # Size of the channels buffering between yielder, filter and adder.
+SNIFFER_BUFFER_SIZE in env.
 indexes:
   files:
     name: ipfs_files                                  # Name of ES index to use.